MagnusMarx/JS-Doom/DON'T_readme.md

 # JS-Doom
 Doom, Doom 2: Hell on Earth, Plutonia, TNT, Heretic, Hexen: Beyond Heretic, Strife, Wolf3D are all in JS/HTML5.
 Your welcome goddammit XD

+aight so this isn't supposed to work right as you download it. but it might.

+TO PLAY WITHOUT INTERNET ACESS:

-aight so this isn't supposed to work right as you download it.
+aight so this isn't supposed to work right as you download it. but it might.

 PREP-ING ZIP FOLDER: